betaglot/plantabeta/docs/guide/Who/PlanterInstructor.md

 ::: danger Unteachable Character Traits

 A Planter can know everything about how to be a Planter, but still not plant to their maximum potential.
 This is because to be an elite Planter you must have character traits which can't be taught.
-Perhaps they can be cultivated by a sports psychologist, but this is currently outside the scope of PutPlant and the rest of the planting industry.
+Perhaps they can be cultivated by a sports psychologist, but this is currently outside the scope of Put(Plant) and the rest of the planting industry.

 Such traits include: